Sheikh-Aalam/cpp-practice/README.md

 cpp-practice/

-├── basics/ # Programs on syntax, I/O, variables, etc.
+├── 01_basics/ # Programs on syntax, I/O, variables, etc.
+├── 02_operations/ # Programs on relational, logical operations, etc.
+├── 03_output_formatting/ # Programs on functions like endl, flush, setw, etc.
+├── 04_maths_functions/ # Programs on cmath library functions like pow, sqrt, etc.

 ##Topics covered

 ###	C++ syntax and structure
+### Basic operations and functions

 ##To Do